 People trying to quit smoking tobacco face a steep uphill climb.
 With withdrawal symptoms like headaches, dizziness, fatigue, irritability, and weight gain being so persistent, it usually takes tobacco smokers a few attempts before they successfully quit tobacco.
-In fact, in a 2015 survey reported by the FDA, 55% of smokers attempted to quit but only 7% were successful in quitting for 6-12 months.
+In fact, in a 2015 survey reported by the FDA, 55% of smokers attempted to qufit but only 7% were successful in quitting for 6-12 months.

 Still, the health benefits of giving up tobacco make it all worth it.
 Fortunately, people trying to quit smoking tobacco may have a natural, tobacco and nicotine-free alternative with CBD cigarettes, also known as hemp cigarettes.